Wendy Moniz: Career

 In 1999, Moniz landed a role in the primetime CBS drama pilot Partners.
 In the same year, she starred as the female lead in the critically acclaimed television film adaptation of Mitch Albom's book Tuesdays with Morrie.
 She later was a series regular in the short-lived NBC comedy series Battery Park opposite Elizabeth Perkins.
 In fall of 2000, Moniz was cast as a series regular in the role of Rachel McCabe in the sixth and final season of the CBS series Nash Bridges.
 She later starred as Louisa "Lulu" Archer on the CBS series The Guardian opposite Simon Baker.
 The series aired from 2001 to 2004.

-Moniz guest starred in an episode of the NBC legal drama Law & Order in 2005, and had a recurring role as Stacey Walker in the ABC short-lived comedy-drama Big Shots in 2007.
+Moniz guest-starred in an episode of the NBC legal drama Law & Order in 2005, and had a recurring role as Stacey Walker in the ABC short-lived comedy-drama Big Shots in 2007.
 She later appeared as Jill Burnham on the FX series Damages from 2009 to 2010.
 In 2010 she was cast as Tom Selleck's love interest in the CBS police drama Blue Bloods, but the role was recast with Andrea Roth.
 She later appeared in the recurring role of Llanview Mayor Finn - who succeeds the exiting Mayor Dorian Lord on the ABC daytime soap opera One Life to Live in 2011.
 She also appeared in the ABC series 666 Park Avenue in 2012.

 In March 2013, Moniz was cast opposite Stuart Townsend, James Cromwell and Hannah Ware in the ABC drama series Betrayal directed by Patty Jenkins and based on the Dutch drama series Overspel.
 In 2014, Moniz was cast as lead in the independent drama film The Grief of Others directed by Patrick Wang.
 She later has appeared in Netflix series Daredevil and House of Cards.
-In 2016, she was cast in a recurring role as a love interest for her real-life husband, Frank Grillo, in the DirecTV drama Kingdom.
-Since 2018, she has played Governor Lynelle Perry in the Paramount Network drama series Yellowstone.
+In 2016, she was cast in a recurring role as a love interest for her real-life husband at the time, Frank Grillo, in the DirecTV drama Kingdom.
+Since 2018, she has played Montana Governor Lynelle Perry in the Paramount Network drama series Yellowstone.
 She was promoted to series regular for fifth season.